levanduy99/Java-Coding/README.md

 Given two strings `s` and `t`, return `true` if `t` is an anagram of `s`, and return `false` otherwise.

+5. Valid Palindrome

+A phrase is a **palindrome** if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
+Alphanumeric characters include letters and number.

+Given a string `s`, return `true` if it is a **palindrome**, or `false` otherwise.

 ## Math
 1. Fizz Buzz